 CMEC Curricular Connections: "CMEC" stands for the Council of Ministers of Education, Canada.
 It's an intergovernmental body consisting of education ministers from each province and territory in Canada.
 CMEC collaborates on education-related issues such as curriculum development, assessment, and policy sharing.
 They work to ensure the quality and accessibility of education across Canada while fostering innovation and best practices in the education sector.
-See Appendix attached.
+See Appendix at end of document.